llm-jp/text2dataset/README.md

 </figure>

 ## Overview
 text2dataset is a tool for converting a datasets.Dataset by translating the data in the "txt" column using Open LLM like gemma2 with vLLM, and adding a new "txt_ja" column (translated text in Japanese).
+You can also use text2dataset to paraphrase texts by changing the prompt template.
 This tool is inspired by [img2dataset](https://github.com/rom1504/img2dataset).

 ## Features